JayJayww/Jayjayww/README.md

 ## Hi there 👋

-I'm Janne Juntumaa and i study at LAB and this is where all my school work will be reviewable
+I'm Janne Juntumaa and i study at LAB and this is where all my school work will be reviewable Most of my work will be found from Sample repository!

 <!--
 **JayJayww/Jayjayww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.